Our plans for 2018

-Last year was a successful one: we collected around 3 million euros for effective charities; kicked off a campaign for a national ballot initiative in Switzerland; spun off two projects, namely Sentience Politics and the Sentience Institute; launched a research project on wild-animal suffering; published a position paper on evidence-based development cooperation; held numerous workshops, seminars, and a major conference; and published several research papers.
+Last year was a successful one: we collected around 5 million U.S. dollars for effective charities; kicked off a campaign for a national ballot initiative in Switzerland; spun off two projects, namely Sentience Politics and the Sentience Institute; launched a research project on wild-animal suffering; published a position paper on evidence-based development cooperation; held numerous workshops, seminars, and a major conference; and published several research papers.
 In the context of strategic planning, we have also sharpened our identity and vision:

 EAF strives towards a world without extreme suffering—one that offers a fulfilling life for all sentient beings.
 We place special attention on steering the future away from dystopian outcomes (s-risks).

 In order to achieve this long-term vision, the Effective Altruism Foundation (EAF) runs three projects, totalling 11-16 FTEs in 2018:

 - A project for EA community building (“Community”) in the German-speaking world.
 This work is coordinated with other EA orgs.
 3-4 FTE.

 - A project for fundraising (“Philanthropy”).
 This is REG, plus all non-poker donation advice and tax-deductible donation regranting for EA charities in five countries.
 3-4 FTE.